 Blind steals are fairly important at this stage.
 If you were fairly passive in the early stages, not raising the players on your immediate left too much (without big hands, anyway), your raises at this level will get a little more respect.

-If you raise with any two cards from the button, standard ABC players will likely only defend their blinds about 20% of the time (and only a few of those will be reraises).
+If you raise with any two cards from the button, standard ABC players will typically defend their blinds infrequently — often in the region of 20% of the time — and even less frequently will they reraise.

 That means your steal raise has a 64% chance of success from the start.
 You can reasonably expect to get in one or two successful steals at this level and remember that each time you steal successfully then that covers the cost of the blinds for one whole circuit of the table which buys you more time to wait for a good hand to play.